 Nothing could be further away from the truth.
 Reading other reviews of the Varilux X I new they are great.
 But I knew a progressive lens always has blurry fields in the periphery.
 Every manufacturer out there.
 But how big is the clear field of view now in my Varilux X 4D?
 Well, I can see my screen on my iPhone 6s Plus perfectly fine if I hold it in portrait mode.

 I can read easily and it feels very comfortable.
 But honestly, if I turn my head like one degree or two to point my nose into the direction at the right or left end of the screen the picture gets from clear to brilliant.
-That usually happens faster with soft progressive lens designs as with the Varilux X. If you want to “move” the blur as far as possible out of the way.
+That usually happens faster with soft progressive lens designs.
+And the Varilux X has a soft progressive lens design to give you a smooth progression from clear to blurry.

 The reason therefor is primarily the Add value in your prescription.
 The higher it is the less clear field of view you will have.
 The lower the Add value is the lesser you need to perform head movements to point your nose into the direction you want to see clearly in.